dangtuanhuy/assembla-to-jira-migration/README.md

 * Error "User cannot be assigned issues."
 Activate, login as user and then deactivate.
 * If issue is an epic then the epic name custom field is required.
 * XSRF check failed => This is a known [bug](https://confluence.atlassian.com/jirakb/rest-api-calls-with-a-browser-user-agent-header-may-fail-csrf-checks-802591455.html).
 * Ticket or other import fails with the error message `Field 'field-name' cannot be set.
 It is not on the appropriate screen, or unknown`.
 Ensure that the custom field 'field-name' has been created and assigned to the required screens (see above).
+If this doesn't work, make sure that the user named in the authorization header has enough rights to make these changes.
 * Error `key='customfield_10100 (Assembla-Completed)', reason='Operation value must be a number'`, ensure that the custom field is the correct type: text field read-only.

 ## To do